-Dan Biferie is an active photographer and has displayed his photographs in more than 150 different exhibitions nationally, including 20 one-person shows.
+Dan Biferie is an active artist and has displayed his photographs in more than 150 different exhibitions nationally, including 20 one-person shows.
 His works have been widely published and are represented in major public collections including: the National Museum of American Art; New Orleans Museum of Art; the High Museum; Iris & B. Gerald Cantor Center for Visual Arts, Stanford University; and the Bibliothèque Nationale in Paris.
 He has lectured and conducted workshops at numerous colleges and museums throughout the nation.
-He was awarded Individual Artist Fellowships from the Florida Division of Cultural Affairs for his work in 1996 and 2008.
+He was awarded two Individual Artist Fellowships from the Florida Division of Cultural Affairs for his work in photography and digital imaging.

-He served as a Senior Professor and ChairPerson of the School of Photography at Daytona State College, where he taught for the past forty-five years before retiring.
-In 2012 he received the Honored Educator Recognition from the Society for Photographic Education, Southeast Region.
-Dan was founding director of the Southeast Museum of Photography (1979-1991), organizing more than 500 exhibitions, lectures, workshops and seminars during his twelve-year tenure, and served on many state and national arts panels.
+Biferie served as a Senior Professor and Chairperson of the School of Photography and Media Studies at Daytona State College, where he taught for forty-five years before retiring.
+In 2021 he was recognized as a Professor Emeritus for his distinguished and meritorious contributions to the college.
+He received the Honored Educator Recognition from the Society for Photographic Education, Southeast Region, in 2012.
+Dan was founding director of the Southeast Museum of Photography (1978-1990), organizing more than 500 exhibitions, lectures, workshops and seminars during his twelve-year tenure, and served on many state and national arts panels.